philo-groves/osbuild/README.md

 ## Builder Design

 Each build follows a series of phases to completion.
+Every phase contains a series of default behaviors; any of these behaviors may be disabled individually in the project configuration file.

 ### Phase 1: Prepare

 Perform any actions which are required before the source code build operation.

+### Default Behavior

+1. `parse-configuration-file`: Validate and read the configuration file that is supplied to the builder.
+2. `parse-runner-arguments`: Validate and read the arguments which are provided by Cargo-based runners.

 ### Phase 2: Compile